sjentsch/lsjDocs/Ch13/Ch13_ANOVA_07.rst

 also be called a “related ANOVA” or a “within-subjects ANOVA”.

 The logic behind a repeated measures ANOVA is very similar to that of an independent ANOVA (sometimes called a “between-subjects” ANOVA).
-You’ll remember that earlier we showed that in a between-subjects ANOVA total variability is partitioned into between-groups variability (SS\ :sub:`b`) and within-groups variability
+You will remember that earlier we showed that in a between-subjects ANOVA total variability is partitioned into between-groups variability (SS\ :sub:`b`) and within-groups variability